 Pre-service field experiences are an essential component in the preparation and development of competent teachers in today's society.
-Achieving professional competency as a teacher requires the assistance and teamwork of the School of Education at the University of Mobile; the cooperating school system administrators, other local university field directors (two annual field director forums), supervisors, and teachers; and the students in the teacher education program.
-Field experiences provide the prospective teacher the opportunity to translate the student's educational background and theoretical knowledge into actual classroom experiences under the direction of an experienced teacher.
+Achieving professional competency as a teacher requires the assistance and teamwork of the School of Education at the University of Mobile; the cooperating school system administrators; other local university field directors (two annual field director forums); supervisors and teachers; and the students in the teacher education program.
+Field experiences provide prospective teachers the opportunity to translate their educational background and theoretical knowledge into actual classroom experiences under the direction of experienced teachers.